robfatland/nexus/cloud/aws.md

 - `sudo apt-get install ./mount-s3.deb`
 - Verify: `mount-s3 --version` gives `mount-s3 1.19.0`
 - Both `aws` and `mount-s3` are global: `/usr/local/bin` and `/usr/bin` respectively, not in a `miniconda` environment

+## mount and use bucket

+This is the payoff; the following commands and comments begin a narrative on 'getting' how object storage is and is not equivalent to a standard Linux folder.
+Not to bury the lead however: Once the bucket is mounted on a local folder (the second command below) we have what *appears* to be a file folder on our localhost machine that is in fact virtual infinite storage on the Amazon cloud.
+Some would say that's pretty cool.

+- `mkdir bucket`
+- `mount-s3 erdos-23049527340598 bucket`
+- `ls -al bucket`
+- `cd bucket`
+- `ls -al`
+- `touch tfile.txt`
+- `vi tfile.txt`
+    - Modify and attempt to save: Error message (because one can't edit object files)
+    - Save to new filename: Success (because one can create new files in object storage)
+    - Quit the `vim` editor
+- `ls -al` may list several additional files associated with a `vim` session (swap etcetera)
+- `rm tfile.txt` results in `Operation not permitted`: This bucket has not been granted `delete` permission
+- `mkdir subbucket` creates a subfolder as expected
+- `subbucket` does not appear in the `S3` application *until* it contains at least one object (file)

+At this point let's delete the bucket and rebuild it with `delete object` permission built in.